Itchy Breasts and Other Early Signs of Pregnancy

-10 Early Symptoms of Pregnancy
+15 Early Symptoms of Pregnancy

 The best and clearest evidence that you are pregnant will be your missed period and a positive pregnancy test taken at the time your period is due.
-(While many tests can be taken earlier than this, they are less reliable when taken before the time you expect your period.
-So if you do one and get a negative, you will want to take another one several days later anyway!)
+While many tests can be taken earlier than this, they are less reliable when taken before the time you expect your period.
+So if you do one and get a negative, you will want to take another one several days later, anyway!

-2. Tender Breasts
+1. Tender or Swollen Breasts

 But wait!
 This symptom could also be caused by: PMS.

-3. Higher Basal Body Temperature
+4. Higher Basal Body Temperature

 Many women take their temperature each morning upon waking as a way to track their ovulation when trying to conceive.
 Normally, your temperature will spike after ovulation, then slowly decline as your period draws near.
-But if you are pregnant, your temperature does not drop and in fact may continue to rise (sometimes called a triphasic pattern).
-These changes in temperature are fairly small, often only a few tenths of a degree, and must be carefully measured at the same time each day before you have gotten out of bed.
+But if you are pregnant, your temperature does not drop, and in fact may continue to rise (sometimes called a triphasic pattern).
+These changes in temperature are small, often only a few tenths of a degree, and must be carefully measured at the same time each day before you have gotten out of bed.